TheOdinProject/curriculum/MoreJS/APIs.md

 </script>
 ```

-Running the file now should log the url of the image... so all that's left to do is to set the source of the image that's on the page to the URL we've just accessed:
+Running the file now should log the url of the image, so all that's left to do is to set the source of the image that's on the page to the URL we've just accessed:

 ```html
 <script>